 The two tip-tilt signals are generated by the CPU in response to a pair of shear camera signals that arrive via the wireless ethernet link.
 The CPU programs two D/A converters on an analog I/O board accordingly, which generate a pair of voltages, each between 0 and 4V.
-These are transferred to a separate board where each of these two signals drives two programmable high voltage power supply modules (EMCO CA02P-5) to generate two anti-phase outputs, 0 to 150V, to drive the piezos of the tip-tilt actuators.
+Each tip-tilt mirror axis uses two piezos in opposition, so each D/A signal is passed via a unity gain inverting amplifier to give a second output in antiphase.
+The resulting four signals drive four programmable high voltage power supply modules (EMCO CA02P-5) to generate 0 to 150V outputs to move the piezos of the tip-tilt actuators.
+In addition the input can be switched to manual control via a pair of potentiometers for testing and fault location.